Irvinehimself/Irvines-Firejail-Extras/HsTools/README.md

 # Security tools

 #### Overview
-This section is focused on monitoring, general security and creating to make it easier to adopt good habits.
+This section is focused on monitoring, general security and the tools to make it easier to adopt good habits.
 Since most of these shells run continuously in the background, as per my usual habit, I have included the necessary `systemd  unit files`.
 However, if `systemd` is not tp your taste, with some minor tweaking you can run them from your `autostart` file or folder.

 #### Hsr-PartitionMonitor
 Dating back to the early days of the Pc, one of the simplest and most effective ways of protecting your personal data was to use partitions.
 Nowadays, very few people seem to realise this, but partitions should only be mounted on an *as-need* basis, and then only with the minimum permissions needed.